Islamic Social Services Association

 Dr. Aneesah Nadir is a retired Arizona State University social work professor.
 She has enjoyed a fulfilling career as a social worker for over 40 years and continues to mentor students in social work and other human service professions.
 She is an award-winning pioneer in the field of Muslim mental health and provides diversity education and training.

 Dr. Nadir is a trailblazing leader in the Healthy Muslim Marriage Movement.
 She raises awareness about the impact of healthy marriage and dysfunctional marriage on mental health and well-being.
 She has developed and provides the Before the Nikah® Marriage Preparation Course and other premarital education programs through the Before the Nikah Institute.
-She is also the author of the book, Before the Nikah: Proven Principles to Help Single Muslims Choose
+She is also the author of the book, Before the Nikah: Proven Principles to Help Single Muslims Choose Wisely and Build Strong Marriages.

 Dr. Nadir serves as the President and is a cofounder of the Islamic Social Services Association-USA (ISSA-USA), a national nonprofit headquartered in Arizona which provides mental health education and advocacy.
 ISSA-USA's Sakinah Healthy Marriage Initiative and the Annual National Healthy Muslim Marriage Week raises awareness about the importance of Healthy Marriages and Families in the Muslim Community.